-How do LGBTQ people have children?
-Many people are surprised that LGBTQ people can have children.
 Children become a part of LGBTQ families in many different ways.
-The majority of the youth I work with have a mother and father who divorced as one of their parents came out; others were adopted into LGBTQ families.
-Alternative insemination and surrogacy are also available to those who can afford it.
+Many youth have a mother and father who divorced as one of their parents came out; others were adopted into LGBTQ families.
+Medically supported alternative insemination and surrogacy are also available to those who can afford it; others have friends or family who serve as sperm donors or surrogate mothers.